 Parents are responsible for the welfare and safety of children in the military community.
 Based on the fact that each child is unique in their development as far as maturity level, the minimum community standard for parents to follow is specified in the following paragraphs.
 Under no circumstances may these guidelines be reduced.
-Parents are still required to assess their children and, if necessary, raise the age limits.
+Parents are still required to assess their children and, if necessary, modify the age limits minimums/maximums to make them more stringent.